LexiStarikova/IAEML_final_assignment/REPORT.md

 ### 4. Difficulties Encountered and Resolution

+I met several problems while working on this assignment.

-#### Difficulty 1: Path-aware reward shaping in mazes
+#### Difficulty 1: The reward wasn`t working in mazes

-**Problem**: Initial reward function used only Euclidean distance to goal.
-In maze-like environments, the agent would receive negative rewards when taking necessary detours, making learning very difficult.

-**Solution**: Implemented path-based reward shaping that uses the dynamically computed optimal path.
-The agent receives rewards for:
+First I tried to just use the euclidean distance to the goal as reward.
+But this didn`t work at all.
+In maze environments the agent would get negative rewards when it had to go around obstacles, even though that's the right thing to do.
+So the agent never learned anything useful because it was punished for doing the correct thing.

+Then I applied the path that the environment already computes.
+So instead of just rewarding getting closer to goal, I now reward:
-- Reducing distance to the path (staying on route)
+- getting closer to the planned path
-- Moving along the path direction (making progress even on detours)

-This provides correct guidance even when Euclidean distance to goal temporarily increases.
+- moving in the direction the path wants me to go

-#### Difficulty 2: Kinematic bicycle model at low speeds
+#### Difficulty 2: The car couldn`t turn at low speeds

-**Problem**: The standard bicycle model requires forward velocity to turn, but in tight spaces the agent needs to turn even at low speeds.
-At zero speed, the model cannot turn, causing the agent to get stuck.

-**Solution**:
+I implemented the bicycle model, but then the agent would get stuck in corners because at zero speed you cant turn at all with the normal bicycle model.
+The car would just stop and be unable to rotate.

+I added two fixes:
-1. Introduced `turn_min_speed` parameter that ensures effective speed for turning is always ≥ 2.0 m/s
+1. `turn_min_speed` parameter: so the effective speed for turning is never zero (>=2.0)
-2. Added a direct yaw rate term (`yaw_rate_gain * steer`) that allows rotation even without forward velocity
+2. An extra yaw rate term that lets me rotate even without moving forward

-This combination enables maneuverability at all speeds while maintaining realistic high-speed behavior.
+It might not be perfectly realistic but it works for the task.

-#### Difficulty 3: Reward weight tuning
+#### Difficulty 3: Tuning reward weights

-**Problem**: Initial reward weights led to suboptimal behavior: either the agent would ignore the path and go straight (too much goal-distance reward) or get stuck making tiny movements (too much path-following reward).

-**Solution**: Systematic tuning through experimentation:
-- Increased path-along reward (20.0) to provide strong directional guidance
-- Balanced goal progress (3.0) to provide motivation without conflicting with path
-- Kept penalties small (0.001-0.01) to avoid overwhelming shaping rewards

-#### Difficulty 4: JAX compilation and static arguments

-**Problem**: JAX's `jax.jit` requires static arguments to be specified.
-The environment parameters need to be marked as static, but some calculations depend on dynamic state.

-**Solution**: Used `@partial(jax.jit, static_argnames=("env_params",))` to mark `env_params` as static, allowing JAX to compile the step function efficiently while keeping state dynamic.
-The environment parameters are "baked in" during compilation, but state updates remain fast.
+Adjusting the reward weights took long.
+At first the agent would ignore the path completely and just try to drive straight to goal (but obviously fail in mazes).
+Or the opposite - it would make tiny movements trying to follow the path but never making progress.
+In the end i made the path-along reward quite high (20.0) because that seemed to give the best guidance.
+The goal progress reward is lower (3.0) so it doesnt conflict.
+And i kept all the penalties really small so they dont overwhelm the positive rewards.

 ---